zzzyyyxxxmmm/basics/microservice/gcp/README.md

 For each of the Cloud Functions–enabled events that can occur, you can define a trigger.
 A trigger is a way of responding to an event.
 Triggers have an associated function.
 The function is passed arguments with data about the event.
 The function executes in response to the event.

+# 4 Introduction to Computing in Gooogle Cloud
+App Engine is a PaaS compute service that provides a managed platform for running applications.
+When you use App Engine, your focus is on your application and not on the VMs that run the application.
+Instead of configuring VMs, you specify some basic resource requirements along with your application code, and Google will manage the resources needed to run the code.
+This means that App Engine users have less to manage, but they also have less control over the compute resources that are used to execute the application.

+Like VM instances, applications in App Engine are created within a project.

+The standard environment is the original App Engine environment.
+It consists of a preconfigured, language-specific runtime.
+There are currently two generations of the standard environment.
+The second generation improves on the performance of the first generation and has fewer limitations.

+Currently, App Engine standard environment users can choose from the following supported languages:
+First Generation

+* Python 2.7
+* PHP 5.5
+* Go 1.9

+Second Generation

+* Java 8
+* Python 3.7 (beta)
+* PHP 7.2 (beta)
+* Node.js 8 (beta) and 10 (beta)
+* Go 1.11 (beta)

+App Engine Flexible Environment: Manage container, more like kubernetes

+The only states a Kubernetes deployment can be in are progressing, completed, and failed.

+# 5 Computing with Compute Engine Virtual Machines
+set up billing -> create proect -> create instances

+gcloud compute instances create --boot-disk-type gcloud compute project_info describe

+The two operations you can specify when using the book disk configuration are adding a new disk and attaching an existing disk,

 # 6 Managing Virtual Machines
 gcloud compute instances  start stop delete list